-A student denied financial aid for any reason

-or who wishes to request a waiver of financial aid office policy has the right to petition.
-Petition forms are reviewed by a committee of financial aid office staff.
+A student who has been denied financial aid for any reason or who wishes to request a waiver of the financial aid policy has the right to file an official appeal.
+Forms are available on the NMCC portal.
+For more information contact the finacial aid office.